kerns/craft-on-ddev/README.md

 4. Instruct Vite to perform a one-time build for production (output in `/web/dist`)
 5. Finally, start a Vite dev server for HMR and live reloading

-Edit the default `index.twig` file in `templates/` to confirm that changes are being pushed to your browser. (💡 `ddev launch` opens a browser pointed to the domain of your Craft project.
-Like all project specific DDEV commands, it can be run from any location below your project's root directory.)
+_💡 Run `ddev launch` to open the domain of your Craft project in your default browser.
+Like all project specific DDEV commands, it can be run from any location below your project's root directory._

+Edit the default `index.twig` file in `templates/` to confirm that changes are being pushed to your browser.

 Subsequently, you can save some time just running `ddev exec npm run serve` to initiate your Vite dev server.
 But after a `git pull` or other big changes to the codebase you'll want to re-run `make dev`.